 In addition to counseling on an individual basis, the staff provides assistance to couples who are experiencing difficulty, or wish to improve their relationship.

 We have recently changed our attendance policy in order to best utilize our clinical appointment slots and meet student demand for services.
 If a student does not attend an individual appointment (including an initial intake) and failed to cancel it by 4 pm of the prior business day, it will be counted as a no-show.
 When a person reaches 3 no-shows, he or she will be no longer eligible for ongoing individual services at the Counseling Center and may be offered other alternatives such as drop-in workshops and community referrals.

 Under certain circumstances, UK Counseling Center (UKCC) individual therapy services are available via telehealth through a secure video conferencing platform.
 The telehealth option is available exclusively for students who are away from UK’s campus in Lexington as part of their academic program placement and where other arrangements are not in place (e.g., the UK Physical Therapy program in Hazard, KY).
 These services are for UK students who meet all other eligibility requirements for UKCC services and who are generally more than an hour and a half away, where it is not feasible to be seen in-person regularly at the UKCC.
-The students need to be in the state of Kentucky to receive UKCC services because Kentucky where our clinicians are licensed to practice.
-Candidates for telehealth/online services still need to complete the initial assessment on site, face-to-face with a UKCC clinician to determine if this kind of clinical arrangement is appropriate and how such services will be scheduled and conducted.
-For more information or to schedule an initial assessment, please call (859) 257-8701.
+The students need to be in the state of Kentucky to receive UKCC services because Kentucky is where our clinicians are licensed to practice.
+Candidates for telehealth/online services still need to complete the initial consultation on site, face-to-face with a UKCC clinician to determine if this kind of clinical arrangement is appropriate and how such services will be scheduled and conducted.
+For more information or to schedule an initial consultation, please call (859) 257-8701.